Skip to main content

 2. Add a service user

-To manage project resources through the OpenStack API, add a service user with permission in the Projects access area and role:
+To manage project resources via OpenStack API, add a service user with access in the Projects scope and a role:

-Users can be added by the Account Owner or users with the role of iam_admin.
+Users can be added by the Account Owner or users with the iam.admin role.

-To set up authorization, you need to download the service user RC file.
+To configure authorization, you need to download the service user RC file.

 3. Open the page of the service user you added in step 2Access tab.